The Importance of Leave No Trace in Colorado

 7 Tips For Your Colorado Adventure

-Leave No Trace teaches people that you can take seven main actions to minimize your impact when interacting with nature.
+Leave No Trace teaches people that they can take seven key actions to minimize their impact on nature.

-1. Know Before You Go.
+- Know Before You Go.
 Educate yourself before you head outside.
 Is the trail you plan on hiking very popular and crowded on weekends?
 Consider going on a weekday or at an off-peak time of day (keep an eye on the weather!) or even choosing a different, less heavily trafficked trail.
 Know Before You Go also means being prepared for whatever you encounter on your adventure.
-Pack enough water for your trip and layers of clothing, sunscreen, snacks, first aid supplies, and other things you might need.
+Pack enough water for your trip, layers of clothing, sunscreen, snacks, first-aid supplies, and other essentials you might need.
 Using a reusable water bottle or a thermos for your beverages is also essential.

-4. Trash the Trash.
+- Trash the Trash.
 Pack it in, pack it out.
 Get used to carrying a small trash bag in your backpack if you want to keep everything together and in one place.
-This includes biodegradable trash like fruit peels or pits, too, including dog poop.
+This includes biodegradable trash like fruit peels or pits, as well as dog poop.
 Dispose of these items only in a designated trash receptacle; if there isn’t one, you must hold on to it until you find one.

-6. Keep Wildlife Wild.
-It sounds like common sense, but many people out there approach wildlife to get that perfect up-close picture or feed them to try and make friends.
+- Keep Wildlife Wild.
+It sounds like common sense, but many people out there approach wildlife to get that perfect up-close picture or to feed them in an attempt to make friends.
 But this does more harm than good—once animals are accustomed to humans or come to expect food, they can become dangerous and might even have to be killed.
 Use bear-safe canisters when hiking or camping in bear country, pack away your food waste instead of tossing it where critters will find it, and keep your dog(s) on a leash so no one gets into a dangerous situation.

 Why is Leave No Trace Important?

 Did you know that 9 out of 10 people are unaware of the environmental impact of their actions?
 Leave No Trace helps you remember that everything you do in nature carries greater consequences.
-Those who disregard their impact in the wild face the danger of negatively impacting the world around them.
-Some of the problems Leave No Trace aims to circumvent include damage to trail systems, water pollution, park overcrowding, disturbing wildlife, and human-started wildfires.
+Those who disregard their impact in the wild risk harming the world around them.
+Some of the problems Leave No Trace aims to address include damage to trail systems, water pollution, park overcrowding, disturbance of wildlife, and human-caused wildfires.

-Leaving no trace when you explore nature is always an important initiative.
+Leaving no trace when you explore nature is always important.
 Still, with visitors flocking to Colorado from other states and plenty of beginner hikers, bikers, and adventurers dipping their toes into the Colorado outdoors, it’s more important than ever.
-Overcrowding is a significant factor when it comes to the destruction of trail systems and natural areas.
+Overcrowding is a significant factor in the destruction of trail systems and natural areas.
 Not everyone who visits these places understands that they are causing harm.

 How Can I Help?